LinkedInLearning/rust-for-java-developers-2484214/README.md

-# COURSENAME
+# Rust for Java Developers
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `rust-for-java-developers`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]